 - Professor Jolyon Mitchell, Principal of St John’s College, UK

-- Dr Shereen Fuad Masum, Diplomat and Political advisor, Kurdistan Iraq, UK
+- Dr Shereen Fuad Masum, Diplomat and Political advisor, Kurdistan Iraq

 - Johnny Heald, CEO (UK) of ORB international